Weight Watchers Recipe of the Day: Stovetop Broccoli Cauliflower Soup

 I will give you the basic recipe for a simple broccoli cauliflower soup along with several variations so you can see how variable this delicious satisfying soup can be.

-Broccoli Cauliflower Soup Recipe
+Basic Broccoli Cauliflower Soup Recipe

-Once the soup is finished, if it seems too thick you can thin it to your desired consistency by adding more stock or water a little at a time.)
+Once the soup is finished, if it seems too thick you can thin it to your desired consistency by adding more stock, or water, a little at a time.)

 For a delicious burst of flavor, add a handful of fresh basil to this broccoli cauliflower soup when you puree it and garnish with some grated Parmesan cheese.